Agent OS

 How Agent OS relates to KaiSignals

-Agent OS is not a start point.
-It is an outcome.
+Agent OS is an outcome, not a starting point.

 Strategic Advisory